-Charminar, an Islamic architecture monument on the banks of Musi River, is a monument and mosque built in the 15th century by Sultan Muhammad Quli Qutb Shah of Qutb Shahi dynasty at Hyderabad in Andhra Pradesh state of India.
+Charminar, an Islamic architecture monument on the banks of Musi River, is a monument and mosque built in the 15th century by Sultan Muhammad Quli Qutb Shah of Qutb Shahi dynasty at Hyderabad in Telungana state of India.
 It is one of the most recognized structures in India.
 The Hindi words ‘Char Minar’ means ‘Four Towers’ in English.

 Charminar is believed to have built to commemorate the eradication of plague disease which spread on mass scale during that period in the city of Hyderabad.
 Sultan Muhammad Quli Qutb Shah prayed at the place where Char Minar stands now.
 He earlier shifted his capital from Golconda to Hyderabad.